 One goal of an CRM/AMS migration project is a data conversion: converting previous data points that were integrated with the existing CRM/AMS and updating them in the Higher Logic community.
-During the project, one question to answer is, “What is the overall impact to your members?”.
+During the project you should understand the overall impact to your members.

 To understand the impact, one of the deliverables from Higher Logic is a Data Mapping Spreadsheet.
+One important thing to note from this spreadsheet is which elements of your data are already integrated.
 With this deliverable and a timetable, customer teams can define a communication strategy with their membership.
-For example, if you're moving CRM/AMS platforms, they're likely going to have a new login and password – has this change been communicated far enough in advance?
+For example, if you're moving CRM/AMS platforms, they're likely going to have a new login and password, so make sure that this change has been communicated in advance.

 The CRM/AMS migration project begins with an email or case with our Support team.
 Customers are then assigned a technical Project Manager (PM) who starts the process with a kick-off call.
 This kick-off call serves as an introduction, identifying the scope of the project and stakeholders.
 This call is not to get into the more technical aspects of the project, but only to identify roles, next steps, and confirm a mutual understanding between teams.

 One of the assets delivered to a customer is the Statement of Work (SOW), which outlines the scope of the project, as well as objectives, and the Sample Project Plan, which establishes timelines and the next steps.